JediMasterSlagle/Final/README.md

 X: outcome <br />
 y: region, month, light_condtion, weather, make_and_model, year

-Started with a Classification Model since we are dealing with only categorical data
+Started with a Classification Model since we are classifying our data into two categories: fatal (1) or non-fatal (0)

 #### Classfication Model Results
 ![alt text](https://github.com/JediMasterSlagle/Final/blob/main/Machine%20Learning/images/classification_model.png)

+This model's accuracy is 98% but that simply due to the fact that are dataset is greatly imbalanced.
+Majority of accidents will be non-fatal, and model recognizes that and will cleaverly always predict 0 to achieve high accuracy.

-Due to the the majority of accidents being non-fatal, are dataset is greatly skewed.
-Thus we decided to test models that would help balance the data.
-See below the results of multiple models.
+Because of this imbalance, we decided to test models that would help balance the data.
+See below the results of multiple models on our dataset.

 #### Native Random Oversampling Results
 ![alt text](https://github.com/JediMasterSlagle/Final/blob/main/Machine%20Learning/images/native_random_oversampling.png)